mriglobal/MRItaxonomy/README.md

 ```

 ### NCBI_fetch
 functions to intially set up and update the NCBI data pulls.
-The initialize() command is automatically run after pip installation.
+The initialize() command is automatically the first time the databases are accessed.
 This does not have to be done again
 ```
 from MRItaxonomy import NCBI_fetch NCBI_fetch.initialize()